nikl881/california-roadtrip/README.md

 ## Features

-Existing Features (week 1 - 2019)
+Existing Features (week 6 - 2019)

-*	Main feature 1 -  short corporate video- allows users to see a few minutes video about the services of Nortstack by clicking on the video link in the center container of the index.html page.
+*	Main feature 1 - A splited SPE with a left frame for data, input fields, eventhandling and images, and on the right a rendered map in the specific UX/UI design of the project;
-*	Main feature 2 - menu navigation - allows users to enter specific places of the website, by using the navigation buttons with descriptions of different parts of the website.
-It's also possible to navigate backwards easily.
+*	Main feature 2 - Integrated Google Places API, Google Maps JavaScript API, Directions API, Maps Embed API to load specific routes on the map
-*	Main feature 3 - footer icon links – give a quick and easy access to all social media environments that Nortstack represents.
+*	Main feature 3 - Preselected routes defined that relies on the mentioned API's;
-*	Feature mainpage – video / Introduction video
-*	Feature mainpage – Text / Introduction text
-*	Feature about – General information about owners of the company seperated in two text areas.
-Allows users to see general  background information.
-*	Feature about – Full width image with photo styling.
-*	Feature cases –  Cases / headlines / basis imageblok and layout styling for cases page (basic layout only).
-*	Feature contact - Basic form implemented with no further function.
-Currently for layout purpose only.
-*	Feature contact – Basic adres information with location map image, styled in general company identity.
+*	Main feature 4 - Accomodations data and images available using JQuery;
+*	Feature UX/UI 1 – Splashscreen with specific UX/UI design as starting point and access to the SPE.
+*	Feature UX/UI 2 – Easy and clear dark/grayscale design with bright and colorfull images that makes it more attractive for the user;
+*	Feature UX/UI 3 – Warning information available when displaying the SPE on a resolution that will not suit the best user experience;
+*	Proces/Flow  1 - Indicatiors (markers/button colors) that show the phase/status about actions that the user takes;
+*	Proces/Flow  2 – Possibilty to switch between splashscreen and the SPE.

 Features Left to Implement (in a random order listed below)

-*	Implement form logics so the contactform is usable (contact.html)
-*	Add Google maps API for geographical loction mark office location Nortstack.
+*	Remove google zoomlevel options that automaticly render by using the Maps API;
 *	Add customer login in de main navigation bar for (existing) customers (basic portal functionality)
-*	Add JavaScript components to create a more interactive design
-*	Add customer stories as an extra html page on the website
+*	Add customer stories as an extra section on the website
-*	Add a additional html page about company strategy and workprogress of Nortstack
+*	Main feature 3 - Preselected routes defined that relies on the mentioned API's;
 *	Add Google analytics to generate relevant data.
 *   Create social media accounts so a reference can be made from the website.
-*   Replace dummy image and text on cases.html for real customerlogo's with a matching description.
+*   Replace dummy images and text on for customerlogo's with a matching description.

 ## Technologies Used